vtfk/minelev-api/docs/postDocument.md

 #### notat

-Content with this type will be [encrypted](https://github.com/vtfk/minelev-api/blob/main/lib/encryption.js) on storage.
+Content with this type will be encrypted with [@vtfk/encryption](https://www.npmjs.com/package/@vtfk/encryption) on storage.

 ```json
 {